capactio/website/docs/content-development/guide.md

                       - name: template
                         raw:
                           # Here we prepare a simple script to run the SQL statements to change the user password.
-                          # The sleep at the beginning is required, so the container does not exit too quickly.
-                          # This a limitation of the PNS executor, used for executing the Argo workflows in Capact.
                           data: |
                             set -e
-                            sleep 1
                             export PGPASSWORD=<@user.password@>
                             PSQL_CMD="psql -h <@postgresql.host@> -U <@user.name@> <@postgresql.defaultDBName@> -c"
                             ${PSQL_CMD} "ALTER USER <@user.name@> WITH PASSWORD '<@input.password@>'"